B-Bounded cohomology and applications: Duality groups and the comparison map

-With some additional work, one can also show $t_1t_2\in H^3(G)$ is not in the image of $\Psi_{\B}^3$ whenever ${\B}\prec {\mathcal{E}}$.
-Of course, by Theorem \ref{thm:manifold}, The dual fundamental class $u'\in H^3(G\times G)$ cannot be in the image of $\Psi_{\B}^3$ for ${\B}\prec {\mathcal{E}}$.
 There are some additional consequences of this first example worth noting (with ${{\mathcal{P}}}\preceq{\B}\prec {\mathcal{E}}$). \begin{itemize} \item All surface groups are non-positively curved - hence $\B$-IC - so $3$ is the lowest dimension for which there can exist a closed oriented $K(\pi,1)$ manifold with non-$\B$-bounded cohomology. \item Nilpotent groups are $\B$-IC when ${{\mathcal{P}}}\prec {\B}$ \cite{O1}, \cite{JR1} , so solvable groups are the simplest types of groups which could have non-$\B$-bounded cohomology for ${{\mathcal{P}}}\preceq {\B}$. \item For finitely-generated groups, all $1$-dimensional cohomology classes exhibit linear growth with respect to the word-length function, so cohomological dimension $2$ is the first dimension in which classes not $\B$-bounded with respect to the word-length function could occur. \item If the first Dehn function of $G$ were $\B$-bounded, $G$ would have to be strongly $\B$-isocohomological in cohomology dimensions $1$ and $2$.
-By contradiction, we recover the result of Gersten [Ge1] that the first Dehn function of $G$ must be (at least) exponential. \end{itemize} \underbar{\bf Example 2} [Arzhantseva-Osin] Let $\phi : \Z^2 \to SL_3( \Z )$ be an injection sending the usual generators of $\Z^2$ to to semi-simple matrices with real spectrum.
+By contradiction, we recover the result of Gersten [Ge1] that the first Dehn function of $G$ must be (at least) exponential. \end{itemize}

+\underline{\bf Example 2} [Arzhantseva-Osin] Let $\phi : \Z^2 \to SL_3( \Z )$ be an injection sending the usual generators of $\Z^2$ to to semi-simple matrices with real spectrum.
 Denote by $H$ be the semi-direct product $\Z^3\rtimes \Z^2$ where $\Z^2$ acts via the representation induced by $\phi$.

 The classifying space $BH$ is homotopy-equivalent to a $5$-dimensional closed, compact, and oriented solvmanifold $M^5$.
 It is shown in \cite{AO} that $\Z^3$ is exponentially distorted in $H$ in a manner similar to the previous example.